geracam/Codify/README.md

 Ever had a problem with getting help with coding?
 Codify will change that.
 You can chat, video or text, while real-time analyzing and editing code.
 Let's see how this goes.

+Anyone is, as always, welcome to provide input and code!

+#H1 “Oh, it’s quite simple.
+If you are a friend, you speak the password, and the doors will open.”